-Proud to be part of the South Gloucestershire Learning Alliance
+We are proud to be part of the South Gloucestershire Learning Alliance.

 South Gloucestershire Learning Alliance

 As part of an exciting but ever changing education climate, it is vital to be outward looking and collaborative to ensure the best outcomes both for our own children but also for those of the schools around us.
 To ensure that the systems and structures exist to challenge and support the leadership of every school, the South Gloucestershire Learning Alliance (SGLA) was created in 2018 by headteachers with a shared vision of ensuring that South Gloucestershire is a

 'PLACE WHERE WE ALL SHARE RESPONSIBILITY FOR IMPROVING THE LIFE CHANCES OF ALL OUR CHILDREN AND YOUNG PEOPLE'.